Salvage and Rebuilt Title Registration: State-by-State Guide

 Insurance limits on rebuilt vehicles

-Insurance is the second gate after registration.
-Most national carriers (GEICO, Progressive, State Farm, Allstate, Liberty Mutual) will write liability coverage on a rebuilt-title vehicle at standard rates, since liability covers the other party's damages, not your vehicle.
-Comprehensive and collision are different — these cover your vehicle, and carriers generally take one of three positions:
+Once the car is registered, insurance is the next hurdle, and it trips up more buyers than they expect.
+Most national carriers (GEICO, Progressive, State Farm, Allstate, Liberty Mutual) will write liability on a rebuilt-title vehicle at standard rates, because liability pays for the other party's damages, not your car.
+Comprehensive and collision are where things get sticky.
+Those cover your own vehicle, and a carrier will usually fall into one of three camps:

 - Refuse coverage entirely — common for rebuilds older than 10 years or with flood/fire branding.